-Early morning near Kwetsani camp in Botswana's Okavango Delta and we encountered some elephant.
-There were numerous opportunities on safari to photograph elephants but in this instance I was fortunate enough to be able to shoot from a low viewpoint which helped to provide for a more dramatic image.
+Early morning near Kwetsani camp in Botswana’s Okavango Delta and we encountered some elephants.
+There were numerous opportunities on safari to photograph elephants but in this instance, I was fortunate enough to be able to shoot from a low viewpoint which helped to provide for a more dramatic image.
 Whilst pleasing images can result from normal viewing height, it is worthwhile experimenting with different viewpoints whenever possible.
-The caveat to this when photographing wildlife of course, is providing the circumstances allow you the flexibility to change position without causing danger to you or the subject, nor cause undue stress to the animal.
+The caveat to this when photographing wildlife, of course, is providing the circumstances that allow you the flexibility to change position without causing danger to you or the subject, nor cause undue stress to the animal.

 Early morning light, the framing flexibility of a zoom lens and a low viewpoint, provide for a dramatic image.